German stocks - Factors to watch on February 4

 DIARIES

-REUTERS TOP NEWS ($1 = 0.7301 euros) (Reporting by Jonathan Gould, Harro Ten Wolde, Christoph Steitz and Victoria Bryan)
+REUTERS TOP NEWS ($1 = 0.7415 euros) (Reporting by Maria Sheahan, Victoria Bryan and Edward Taylor)